jigarfumakiya/tv_channel_widget/README.md

 # ChannelWidget
-ChannelWidget is inspired by Amzone Prime / Jio Tv and fully developed in dart with ❤️ from scratch.
+ChannelWidget is inspired by Amazon Prime / Jio Tv and fully developed in dart with ❤️ from scratch.
 Supports all the platfrom.

 ## Features
 - Displays a list of TV channels and their corresponding shows
-- Customizable appearance using headerBuilder and showsBuilder callbacks
+- Customizable appearance using ChannelBuilder and showsBuilder callbacks
 - Option to show the time above the widget
 - Option to move the widget to the current date and time
 - Customizable layout options such as header width, item height, vertical padding, and timer row height